Blucknote/anytype-api/README.md

 ```

 This will start the API server with environment variables loaded from `.env` and network mode set to host.

+In target MCP client choose SSE type and http://localhost:8000/sse for endpoint

 ## License